Poreč: Yugoslav period (1945/47-1991)

-In 1947, two years after World War II, it was occupied by Yugoslavia and the city name was changed into Poreč.
+In 1947, two years after World War II, the city became part of Yugoslavia and the city name was changed into Poreč.
 The Italian population left the city and was replaced by Slavic people from different regions of Yugoslavia.

 From 1945 to 1991, Poreč was a city of Croatia, then part of the Socialist Federal Republic of Yugoslavia.

 Independent Croatia (since 1991)

 In 1991 Croatia became an independent state.
 Today, the city's Italian name (Parenzo) is also used in an official capacity.

 Climate

 Situated on the western coast of Istria and cooled by sea breezes, the local climate is relatively mild and free of oppressive summer heat.
 The month of July is the hottest, with a maximum air temperature of 30°C in conditions of low humidity, while January is the coldest with an average of 6 °C. There are more than 2,400 hours of sun a year, an average of more than 10 hours of sunshine during the summer days.
 Sea temperatures can reach 28 °C, higher than one might expect compared to the coast of southern Croatia where the air temperatures are higher.
 The average annual rainfall of 920 mm is more or less equally distributed throughout the year, although July and August are very dry.
 Winds here are the Bora, bringing the cold, clear weather from the north in the winter, and the Jugo, a warm southern wind bringing rain.
 The summer breeze that blows from the sea to the land is called the Maestral.

+Since records began in 1981, the highest temperature recorded at the local weather station was 37.0 C, on 2 August 1998.
+The coldest temperature was -13.0 C, on 10 January 1981.